davidsamuels/G_force/README.md

 Acceleration gauge cluster point of view.
-*note colors are not getting picked up by the gopro well.
+**note colors are not getting picked up by the gopro well**.
 Look at the 12 and 6 positions on display to see readout.

 https://user-images.githubusercontent.com/15238565/163262918-7c1ad50d-a557-4db1-85e5-fd604fd82128.mp4